abitj/volunteerocksApp/README.md

         Test cases and test scripts are working for Organization and Opportunity classes.

 **Release Notes M4(what is currently working):**
-        Added homepage where we can enter zip code and seach or create opportunity Currently added volunteers sign up button to take you to add volunteer page Fixed the bug in edit button under add voulnteer page Completed pr0ject summary document
+        Added homepage where we can enter zip code and seach or create opportunity.
+        Currently added volunteers sign up button to take you to add volunteer page.
+        Fixed the bug in edit button under add volunteer page.
+        Completed project summary document.

 **How to run VolunteeRocks App:**
 * Go to volunteerockApp/app directory